lootera89/LedgeDetection/README.md

 ## How to Use

 Everything is inside the `Source/LedgeDetection/LedgeDetectionCharacter.cpp` file.
-If you want to copy the code to your own character class, just copy the part between the following comments:
+If you want to copy the code to your own character class, just search for `Copy` and copy the part between the following comments:

 ///////// COPY FROM HERE START ////////
 ... code ...